michaelshiloh/robotaPsyche/lectureNotes.md

 - Presentation (Adina, Abdul)
 - Discussion
+- Homework feedback
 - Review boids
 	- Note that you could have multiple flocks with different properties
 - Debugging
 - Look at homework assignment
 - Course feedback (time permitting)
 - Jack and Ume visit

+##### Homework feedback

+Some of you received less than the full 10 points on the work you have done so far.
+Generally this was due to one or more of:
+- Insufficient complexity
+- Too much complexity, and results appear random and chaotic
+- Insufficient evidence that the ecology is exhibiting the behavior you were trying to produce.
+See if you can figure out why, and make it more obvious
+- Poor visuals, making it difficult to understand who are the players and what they are trying to do.
+While you don't need to use pictures of birds (although you can if you want), at least make them different from triangles of the same size.
+Color is one step, but make it more obvious e.g. different shapes, different sizes.

 ##### Debugging